15,029 total views, 2 views today

-Blogs are another form of website.
-As defined by the Australian Psychological Society, these are ‘shared online websites written in the form of journals by individuals, groups or corporations about any topic or issue they want.’
+Blogs are another form of website; these are ‘shared online websites written in the form of journals by individuals, groups or corporations about any topic or issue they want.

 Essentially, running a blog is democratic: anyone can start their own.
 With the number of available websites, blogs have now become ubiquitous: there are blogs in every conceivable topics, disciplines, and niche.